 Pill imprint WW 267 has been identified as Lisinopril 10 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; coronary artery disease; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; coronary artery disease; migraine prevention; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Lisinopril 10 mg is not subject to the Controlled Substances Act.
+Lisinopril 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg

 Note: Inactive ingredients may vary.

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.